anegan-hub/Programming-Scripting/README.md

 '''

-So, the program above is basically stating ' while p is not equal to 1, take the value of p and divid by 2.
+So, the program above is stating ' while p is not equal to 1, take the value of p and divid by 2'.

 Output: